gmc-code/PC-app-development/docs/tk_apps/tk_login_custom_messagebox.rst

 Making the Window Modal
 `````````````````````````````

-- `top.transient(parent)`: Ensures the messagebox stays on top of the parent window.
+- `top.transient(parent)`: Ensures the messagebox stays on top of the parent root.
 - `top.grab_set()`: Activates a "grab" on the messagebox, preventing the user from interacting with the main window until the messagebox is closed.

 Positioning the Messagebox over the Parent Window